ClayLipscomb/delta-snapshot-clj.alpha/README.md

 Retrieve the deltas of any prior snapshot, while not generating a new snapshot.

-### Query Parallelism
+### Parallelism

+The use of parallelism is necessary to optimize performance.
+This is made possible by requiring that several protocol query methods return a reducible (`clojure.lang.IReduceInit`) instead of a collection like a vector.
+If the journal is a SQL database, this can be easily implemented using the next.jdbc [`plan`](https://github.com/seancorfield/next-jdbc/blob/develop/doc/tips-and-tricks.md#reducing-and-folding-with-plan)

+In the [`SubscriptionConfig`](src/delta_snapshot_clj/subscription.clj) protocol, a reducible must be returned by `pull-publisher-data-set`.

+In the [`JournalOperation`](src/delta_snapshot_clj/journal.clj) protocol, a reducible must be returned by `retrieve-data-set-snapshot`, `retrieve-newest-data-set-entities-excluding-delta` and `retrieve-newest-data-set-entity-ids-excluding-delta`.

-Both `snapshot!` and `full!` return a record containing the reducible (IReduceInit) field `:delta-messages-reducible`; `retrieve-snapshot` directly returns a reducible.
+Both `snapshot!` and `full!` return a record containing the reducible field `:delta-messages-reducible`; `retrieve-snapshot` directly returns a reducible.
 Each is a foldable of deltas retrieved from the journal.
-In order to optimize performance, `clojure.core.reducers/foldcat` should be used to retrieve instead of `clojure.core/into`.
+In order to activate parallelism, `clojure.core.reducers/foldcat` should be used to retrieve instead of `clojure.core/into`.
 The former will execute in parallel, and the latter in serial.
-The parallelization occurs during the internal `clojure.core.reducers/map` used to convert a journal table row record to a message record.
+The parallelism occurs during the internal `clojure.core.reducers/map` used to convert a journal table row record to a message record.

 ## Journal Table

 The consumer hosts a database used by the library.
 Only one table (with suggested naming *journal*) is required and it will be treated as append-only.
-The databse may be of any type permitting that the consumer can implement all operations in the [`JournalOperation`](src/delta_snapshot_clj/journal.clj) protocol.
-A single instance of `JournalOperation` provides for all publisher and subscriber scenarios.
+The database may be of any type permitting that the consumer can implement all operations in the [`JournalOperation`](src/delta_snapshot_clj/journal.clj) protocol.
+A common implementation of each `JournalOperation` method will provide for all publisher and subscriber scenarios.
+The protocol will be reified with a database connection each time a subscriber action is initiated.
+When executing `snapshot!` or `full!`, the consumer will send a parameter for a database connection within a transaction; the transaction is used to persist the snapshot deltas.

 Examples for a SQL journal database can be found in [`delta-snapshot-clj.journal-sql`](test/delta_snapshot_clj/journal_sql.clj).
 It is the consumer's responsibility to create queries and index the journal table for query performance.